aurelilia/dotfiles/README.md

 trying to install.
 The configuration for this is in `roles/system/files/pacman.conf`.
 I recommend using `aurutils` for this.
 - Install required AUR packages manually.
-Remove the marked section from `roles/dotfiles/vars/main.yml` as well as the marked repo in `roles/system/files/pacman.conf`, and install the packages manually.
-The packages you'll need from the AUR are as follows:
+Remove the marked section from `roles/dotfiles/vars/main.yml` as well as the marked repo in `roles/system/files/pacman.conf`, and install the packages listed in the vars manually.
-`dracula-gtk-theme dracula-qt5-theme i3lock-fancy-git opendoas-sudo picom-git polybar tela-icon-theme ttf-comfortaa yay`

 Additionally, put your desired wallpapers into `data/wallpapers`.
 They are shuffled at login.